-Farms are a crucial part of our world, not only because of the food it provides us, but also because it helps to promote and protect regional food systems and contributes to the overall environmental quality.
+Farms are a crucial part of our world, not only because of the food they provide us but also because they help to promote and protect regional food systems and contribute to the overall environmental quality.
 However, most people today wouldn’t like to live and work on a farm and the number of farmers decreases day-by-day.
-One of the best and most enjoyable ways to help save the farmlands is to visit a farm.
+One of the best and most enjoyable ways to help save the farmlands is to visit the farm.
 By doing this, not only are you helping provide a steady source of income for the hard-working farmer, but you’re also contributing to the local economy as well.

-Aside from this, there are some other very good reasons to visit the farm.
-Farms are great destinations to visit and get away from the urban jungle, get some much needed fresh air, and even learn a few new things while connecting with the local food system.
+Aside from this, there are some other very good reasons and benefits of visiting the farm.
+Farms are great destinations to visit and get away from the urban jungle, get some much-needed fresh air, and even learn a few new things while connecting with the local food system.
 Here are some great reasons why you should visit the farm at least once in a lifetime.

 Most farms allow you to pick the produce that you want yourself straight from the crop.
 Some may see it as a hassle, but most of us actually find it rather enjoyable.
 It is a great way to get in touch with nature, and it’s something that you might not do on a daily basis.

 We can all learn something from the farm.
 You can indulge in some not only fun but also educational activities for both, adults and children!
-Whether it’s teaching children first hand about the different kind of plants and animals and where does their food come from or participating in guided tours or cooking classes, many farms offer an abundance of activities that can help stimulate one’s appetite for learning.
+Whether it’s teaching children firsthand about the different kinds of plants and animals and where their food comes from or participating in guided tours or cooking classes, many farms offer an abundance of activities that can help stimulate one’s appetite for learning.

 We all read success stories about farmers in magazines and even TV shows but the people in these stories are real people with real families.
 And quite often, people with a real love for what they’re doing.
 People who appreciate the people who purchase from their farm and support their family.
 People with a real commitment to making their visitors feel at home and always there to answer all of their questions.